 Skip to main content

-Defining Closures, Working with Parameters & Return Values, Implementing Closures for Callbacks
+Defining a Closure, Closures with Parameters & Returned Values, Closures Used for Callbacks

 Exercise Overview